waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 You will need to install the Locator-A1 on the BlueROV2 using components from the BlueROV2 Integration Kit.
 The locator will use one of the spare cable penetrations in the back of the BlueROV2 and will connect to the spare green and white twisted pair in the tether.

 !!!
 Note
 	The Locator-A1 requires a mounting bracket to attach it to the BlueROV2.
-We have a 3D model of a suitable [mounting bracket](https://www.waterlinked.com/hubfs/Product_Assets/Locator_A1/A1_Locator_Bracket.zip) which you can 3D print as is, or modify to your needs.
+The bracket is included in the [BlueROV2 Integration Kit](https://store.waterlinked.com/product/bluerov2-integration-kit/), but we also have a 3D model of a suitable [mounting bracket](https://www.waterlinked.com/hubfs/Product_Assets/Locator_A1/A1_Locator_Bracket.zip) which you can 3D print as is, or modify to your needs.
 Alternatively you can simply attach the Locator-A1 to the BlueROV2 using zip ties.
 Just make sure the Locator-A1 has free line-of-sight towards the antenna/receivers near the surface.

 #### Remove a blank penetrator